0BAB1/ZynQ-Tutorial-Series/README.md

 - ALL THE RESSOURCES

-> This video is a big one, It has it's own [Readme file](./8%20Python%20to%20FPGA//README.md).
-See you there guys !
+> This video is a big one, It has its own [Readme file](./8%20Python%20to%20FPGA//README.md).
+See you there !

-## Ressources
+## Resources & Blog Post

 C.f. the [Readme file](./8%20Python%20to%20FPGA//README.md).

+You can also find the blog post [here](https://0bab1.github.io/BRH/posts/PY2FPGA/) for building the model's IP using FINN and [here](https://0bab1.github.io/BRH/posts/FPGA_MANUAL_INFERENCE/) to run manual inference on Zynq.